Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 - Instead of taking `self` as the first parameter,  `get_dog_count()` uses `cls` -- short for "class".
 That's because it is a method applied to the class, rather than a specific object. `cls` allows us to access the shared class attribute `__count` (and since it is name-mangled, we must refer to it as `cls._Dog__count`).

 ### Class inheritance
-Suppose you want to create a class that’s almost like Dog, but with a few differences — maybe a bigger bark, or a new behavior like fetching.
-Instead of rewriting everything from scratch, Python (and OOP in general) lets you *inherit* from your existing class and just customize the parts you want.
+Suppose you want to create a class that’s similar to `Dog`, but with a few differences — maybe a bigger bark, or a new behavior like fetching.
+Instead of rewriting everything from scratch, Python (and OOP in general) lets you *inherit* from an existing class and customize only the parts you want.
 This is called *class inheritance*.

-Here's an example where we create a class `BigDog` that explicitly inherits the attributes of `Dog`:
+Here's an example where we create a class `BigDog` that explicitly inherits from `Dog`:

 ```Python
 class BigDog(Dog): # inherits from Dog